NedaTavakoli/Modeling-and-Clustering-Genome-using-Bidirectional-LSTM/README.md

 ### Project website: https://nedatavakoli.github.io/Modeling-and-Clustering-Genome-using-Bidirectional-LSTM/

-In this project, two Deep-Learning based models are presented to model genome data set: Bidirectioanl LSTM and forward-backward LSTM.
-If you have any questions feel free to contact us.
+In this project, two Deep-Learning based models are presented to model genome data set: Bidirectioanl LSTM and Forward Backward LSTM.
+If you have any questions feel free to contact us, our emails are listed at the end of this document.
 ##  Model 1: Bidirectional LSTM to model human genome:
 The LSTM-based learning networks are an extension for RNNs.
 These models are capable of addressing the vanishing gradient problem in a very clean manner (i.e., RNN's difficulties in learning long-term dependencies).
 LSTM networks extend the RNNs memory and enable them learn long-term dependencies.
 They can remember information over a long period of time and can read, write, and delete information from theirs memories.
 The LSTM memory is called a **gated cell**, in which a gate refers to its ability to make the decision of preserving or ignoring the memory.
 The follwoing picture shows one LSTM cell.
 LSTM model has the following